 Aristotle argued that happiness was not equivalent to wealth, honor or pleasure.
 In the Nicomachean Ethics, he wrote, “the happy man lives well and does well; for we have practically defined happiness as a sort of good life and good action.”
 Jefferson admired the Roman philosopher Epicuris and summarized his ideas in a letter to a friend, stating that happiness is the aim of life, but that virtue was the foundation of happiness.
 He also stated that utility (the benefits our lives produced for our fellow man) was the test of virtue.

 Clearly, Americans have lost sight of what it really means to pursue happiness.
-Genuine happiness is not found in the things most people are chasing, such as wealth, fame or power.
+Genuine happiness is not found in the things most people are chasing, such as wealth, fame, and power.
 It is found in morality, virtue, and goodness.
-Therefore, our unalienable right to pursue all the material wealth we can, and especially not at the expense of others.
+Therefore, our unalienable right is not to pursue all the material wealth we can, and especially not at the expense of others.
 Rather, it is our right to pursue the highest good, to allow our soul to achieve that which is just, right and true.

 In today’s world, people use the word rights very loosely.
 Mostly, they use it in reference to “group rights.”
 They speak of gay rights, black rights, female rights and so forth.
-Group rights are not rights.
-Anything which other people have to grant you is not an inalienable right.
-It is a privilege.
+Group rights are not unalienable rights.
+Anything which other people have to grant you is not inalienable.
+What people grant are privileges, not rights.

 I firmly believe that God wants every person on this earth to enjoy the rights He gave them.
 I also believe that he will hold us accountable in the hereafter for our trespasses against the rights of others if we do not repent of those trespasses.
 Although the Founding Fathers had many different religious beliefs, they recognized that a belief that God would hold men accountable for how they treated each other was an essential moral foundation for America.
 To the extent that we have lost that belief our rights are under attack because crime and lawlessness will increase when people do not believe they will ultimately be held accountable by a just God.